Why Discerning Together?

 Training (Completed): Master's in Spiritual Direction & Soul Care at Talbot Seminary Institute for Spiritual Formation

-*Member of the Christian Spiritual Director’s Association (CSDA) & insured by the American Professional Agency
+*Member of the Christ-centered Spiritual Director's Association (CSDA) & insured by the American Professional Agency